Natfan/NAIFN/README.md

 - Add some basic personal assistant functionality, such as time/weather lookups, reminders/notes.

-- Add Speech-to-text for voice interaction.
+- Add speech-to-text for voice interaction.